moorechow/pyRevit/1installation.md

 ## Uninstall:
-You can uninstall pyRevit like any other applciation from Program and Features in Windows Control Panel.
+You can uninstall pyRevit like any other application from Program and Features in Windows Control Panel.